 How long does it take to defrost frozen bread in the microwave?

-When defrosting frozen bread in the microwave, set your microwave on high power.
+When defrosting frozen bread using a microwave, set your microwave on high power.
 The timer should be set from 15 to 25 seconds.

 Moving back to the microwave.
-Before placing your sliced bread in the microwave, arrange them in a microwave-safe bowl or plate.
+Before placing your sliced bread in the microwave, arrange them in a microwave safe plate.
 The bowl or plate that is used should be wide enough so the sliced pieces are not touching each other.

 Make sure to check on your defrosting bread every 10 seconds.
 Also, flip the bread over so the heat has contact with both sides.